 - Retain copies of bills, invoices, or receipts for expenses you incurred as a result of the accident; also, have copies of your pay stubs or income records if you could not work after the crash.

-- Avoid giving a written or oral statement to the trucking company or its insurer without speaking to an attorney first.
+- Avoid giving a written or oral statement to the company or its insurer without speaking to an attorney first.